bigfix/developer.bigfix.com/site/reference/types/integer.md

 # firewall local policy modify state &lt;integer&gt; : firewall local policy modify state

 Returns a value corresponding to the NET_FW_MODIFY_STATE enumerated type, which specifies the effect of modifications to the current policy.
-The &lt;integer&lt; specifies the zero-based enumeration, and provides an alternative access method.
+The &lt;integer&gt; specifies the zero-based enumeration, and provides an alternative access method.
 For more information, see the MSDN Library entry for NET_FW_MODIFY_STATE.

 # firewall profile type &lt;integer&gt; : firewall profile type